Institutionals and private Investors

 Institutional investors from Europe and North America made up the majority of the remaining shareholders.
-Almost 7 % of Uniper shares were held by private investors, most of whom are domiciled in Germany.
+About 6.5% of Uniper shares were held by private investors, most of whom are domiciled in Germany.

 Current information on the shareholder structure in the context of reported changes in shares pursuant to Sections 33 et seq. of the Wertpapierhandelsgesetz (WpHG - German Securities Trading Act) is published on the Investor Relations under the topic: Voting Rights Notifications.